 The Deployment Hangover: Why the Landing Matters as Much as the Flight

 And yet, flying home that evening, I felt flat.
 Not relieved.
 Flat.
-Don’t get be wrong I was happy we had achieved a complex delivery, proud of the team but also shattered.
+Don’t get me wrong I was happy we had achieved a complex delivery, proud of the team but also shattered.

 If you’ve led a major technology rollout, you’ll recognise that feeling.
 The months of pressure, the early morning Team messages about discount payloads, the anxiety of whether the fiscal module would respond at go-live — all of it dissolves in a moment, and what’s left isn’t celebration.
 It’s a strange, disorienting silence.